Live from the Southern Command in sunny South Florida.

 People are really, really ticked at me.

-All of a sudden now my thoughts are not my own.
+All of a sudden, now my thoughts are not my own.

-Are you getting that, Snerdly?
+Are you getting that, Snerdley?

-Are you getting punk?
+Are you getting funk?

-You only got one or two.
+You only got one or two?

 They were mad.